kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module5-telemetry.md

 </details>

-At this point you have successfully built and deployed Telemety to a switch from DNA Center.
+At this point you have successfully built and deployed Telemety to a switch from Cisco Catalyst Center.

 ## Automating Telemetry